ufsitblue/ncae24/basic_ufw_rules.md

 sudo ufw allow from <WEB IP> to any port 80 proto tcp sudo ufw allow out 80/tcp
 ```
-These are for if DNS requests are required
+These are for if DNS requests are required.
 ```
 sudo ufw allow from <DNS IP> to any port 53 proto udp sudo ufw allow out 53/udp